Online Dental Nurse Courses – NEBDN Accredited Training UK

 They will complete patient notes on instructions from the dentist and ensure confidentiality is maintained.
 The dental nurse ensures the efficient running of the dental workplace as well as the well-being of the patient.

 Dental nurses must either hold a recognised qualification and be registered with the General Dental Council (GDC) or be working towards registration on an approved training course.
-The National Certificate in Dental Nursing is a recognised qualification that is accredited by the National Examining Board for Dental Nurses.
+The Diploma in Dental Nursing is a recognised qualification that is accredited by the National Examining Board for Dental Nurses.
 This certificate can be obtained by working in a dental practice while undertaking studies to prepare for the qualification.

 How long does it take to become a qualified dental nurse?